How to See Lava in Hawaii, Updated 2024

-- Expect Delays and Crowds - Loads of people want to see lava right now!
-Please drive safely and slowly in the park!
+- Expect Delays and Crowds - Loads of people want to see lava, just like you!
+So come early and please drive safely and slowly in the park.
 You should expect full parking lots and wait times.
 It's best to try to avoid the busy viewing times between 4-8 PM.

 - Be Respectful - Please respect this sacred landscape.
 You can do this by staying on marked trails, driving slowly to protect the nene (Hawaii's state bird), and NOT removing any lava rocks from the park.